cobaltintelligence/foundation-boilerplate/README.md

 ### Using Foundation
 In order to download Foundation, follow the link above.
 No accounts need to be created in order to download Foundation.

-This website was coded based off of the "Agency Template", found [here](https://foundation.zurb.com/templates.html).
+This website was created based off of the "Agency" template, found [here](https://foundation.zurb.com/templates.html).
 In order to download this template as well as the other seven provided, the user must sign up using an active email address.

+You can find further documentation on Foundation [here](https://github.com/zurb/foundation-sites).
 ## Contributing

 ## Deployment